bol-edu/quantum-inspired_trading/README.md

     $ cd ../Accelerated_Algorithmic_Trading/sw/applications/aat/aat_shell_exe
     $ make all

-You also can use prebuild SBM/SQA xclbin files in submitted prebuild_xclbin directory and skip the above build steps.
+You also can use prebuild SBM/SQA xclbin files in submitted prebuild_xclbin directory and skip above build steps.

 ## 1-4 Test Flow
 Preparation: